Download Autodesk Fusion with Netfabb | Netfabb Free Trial

 If your trial expires, you cannot extend the trial period.
 For short-term needs, you can buy a monthly subscription and turn off automatic renewal to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 Students and educators can get free one-year access to Autodesk products and services, renewable as long as you are eligible.
-Access free Netfabb software with an Autodesk Education plan (US Site).
+Access free Netfabb software with an Autodesk Education plan.

 Universities interested in Netfabb Local Simulation can apply for a grant through the Autodesk Education plan website.